Domain Based Security: History

-It was recognised that the risks associated with such connections were directly related to the nature of the information exchange that was needed and that an effective model for understanding and managing the risks would need to take account of the business needs for information sharing.
-It was also recognised that the controlled release of information from a system handling secret information (sometimes referred to at the time as 'down grading' or 'sanitisation') was not adequately described by any of the existing models of Information security (notably Bell-LaPadula, Biba and the associated information flow models).
+It was recognised that the risks associated with such connections were directly related to the nature of the information exchange that was needed, and that an effective model for understanding and managing the risks would need to take account of the business needs for information sharing.
+It was also recognised that the controlled release of information from a system handling secret information (sometimes referred to at the time as 'downgrading' or 'sanitisation') was not adequately described by any of the existing models of Information security (notably Bell-LaPadula, Biba and the associated information flow models).

 Information flow models were found to be unhelpful in understanding the risks when information has to be shared with people and systems that are not entirely trusted.
 An effective model for understanding and managing the risks would need to take account of the business needs for exchanging information both within and outside an organisation.

-The modelling technique was applied to some major projects for the MOD and as a result of this experience the graphical modelling techniques were revised and a rigorous risk assessment method, based on the concepts of compromise paths was developed.
+The modelling technique was applied to some major projects for the MOD and as a result of this experience the graphical modelling techniques were revised and a rigorous risk assessment method, based on the concepts of compromise paths, was developed.
 An approach to IT security documentation through a project lifecycle was also created.